 As for maintenance technicians, they appreciate the “My Calendar” feature, especially on the web version.
 Its design is very visual, which, I believe, feels reassuring.
 Thanks to the color code, we have a quick overview of late tasks, for instance.

-According to you, what is the main added value of Mobility Work?
+What is the main added value of a facility management software?

-I would say that Mobility Work CMMS is more adapted to the reality on the field.
-Sometimes, traditional CMMS systems are too complex and struggle to meet the needs of maintenance teams, especially the end customer.
+I would say that Mobility Work is more adapted to the reality on the field.
+Sometimes, traditional facility management software are too complex and struggle to meet the needs of maintenance teams, especially the end customer.
 It becomes difficult to issue a report or to monitor activities.

 Which features would you like to see developed on Mobility Work?

-Since we deployed Mobility Work CMMS on our site, we have identified two main areas for improvement.
+Since we deployed Mobility Work on our site, we have identified two main areas for improvement.

 The first concerns the mobile version.
 In my opinion, it would be more efficient if you integrate some of the features already existing on the web version.
 I think it is important to have an application that is the most exhaustive possible, especially for teams operating on the field.
 Whether it is a notification system, an internal chat, or the ability to search for tasks and activities of other users, each of these features contributes to optimizing our maintenance activities by facilitating information sharing between our teams.
 Similarly, it would be a real bonus for maintenance managers to have the analytical and reporting tool even when they are not on-site.